9 types of business loans

 Unsecured vs. secured types of business loans

-As you’re exploring the different types of business loans, you may notice that some are secured while others are unsecured.
+As you’re exploring the different types of small business loans, you may notice that some are secured while others are unsecured.
 So, what’s the difference?
 If a loan is secured, you’ll need to put up collateral — such as equipment, real estate or inventory — to back the loan.
 If you default, your lender can seize that collateral.
+Consider a secured term loan if you have a low credit score or want more favorable loan terms.

 In comparison, unsecured loans don’t require collateral.
 They’re usually reserved for borrowers with stronger credit scores because lenders believe these types of borrowers will repay their debts, as they have in the past.
-Lenders can offer both types of loans and sometimes have secured and unsecured versions of the same product.
+Lenders may still require you to sign a personal guarantee for a secured or unsecured loan.
+This guarantee allows the lender to use personal assets to pay back the loan if necessary.

-The best loan option depends entirely on how your business will use its financing.
+The best small business loan options depend entirely on how your business will use its financing.
 However, some convenient options come at a high cost.
-Consider traditional options like SBA loans, term loans and equipment loans before turning to short-term funding.
+Consider traditional small business loan types like SBA loans, term loans and equipment loans before turning to short-term funding.
 If your business already has an account with a bank, see what it offers.
 An established relationship may give you access to lower rates and more competitive terms.

 Frequently asked questions about types of business loans